 Acne vulgaris is a skin problem, very widespread among teenagers and youngsters.
-When a person attains puberty, his or her sebaceous glands or oil glands become proactive, secreting excess sebum or oil that clogs skin pores and inflames hair follicles, resulting in a series of skin problems collectively named as ‘acne’.
+When a person attains puberty, his or her sebaceous glands or oil glands become proactive, secreting excess sebum or oil that clogs skin pores and inflames hair follicles, resulting in a series of skin problems named as ‘acne’.

-The pores are congested not only by sebum, but also by dry skin and dirt and a buildup of bacteria that worsen acne conditions.
+The pores are congest not only by sebum, but also by dry skin and dirt and a buildup of bacteria that worsen acne conditions.
 Acne lesions appear on the skin of the face, neck, shoulders and chest, and may be a cause of embarrassment because the age-group prone to acne break-outs are usually very conscious about their looks.
 If it is chronic in nature, it may lead to severe scarring.

 Acne may be of the following types: black heads, white heads, pus-filled yellowish bumps or pustules, firm large swellings underneath the skin or nodules and cystic acne.
 Acne is called “Yuvana Pitaka” in Ayurveda, which means boils affecting the youth.

 Disturbed “Kapha”, “Pitha” and “Rakhta” (blood) together produce boils, mostly on the face.
 As the Ayurvedic name suggests, these are present mostly in the age group of 15 – 25 years, and in some, may extend till 35 years of age.
 Some physicians believe that disturbed “meda” or fat dhathu is also involved in the production of acne.